fifth-sense/Concepts/JSTheory.md

    memory assignment of regular function and arrow function are different regular function got stored as whole function as value but arrow function get undefined as value

-  normal function can be hoisted but arrow function cannot normal function can create its own this arrow function cannot arroew function  will refer that this before making arrpw function this was pointing arrow function cannot be declared regular function can function declration***
+  normal function can be hoisted but arrow function cannot normal function can create its own this arrow function cannot arrow function  will refer that this before making arrow function this was pointing arrow function cannot be declared regular function can function declration***
        function print(){